 Use this method when you want to analyze how visitors move after landing on a specific page.

-In Page Analytics, the First Step of the Path Analysis is fixed, as the report is tied directly to the page you selected from your store pages.
+In Page Analytics, the First Step of the Journey Analysis is fixed, as the report is tied directly to the page you selected from your store pages.

 Step 1: Go to the Analytics tab from the left sidebar.
 You’ll see a list of all pages in your store.

 Step 2: Select the page you want to analyze to enter its Analytic Dashboard.
-In the Page Analytics view, scroll to the Path Analysis section.
+In the Page Analytics view, scroll to the Journey Analysis section.

 Step 3: Customize the funnel starting from the page you selected.
 You can add up to three additional steps to map the visitor flow before the Checkout Stage.